What is Ghostwriting? All Your Questions Answered

 In long-form non-fiction, a ghostwriter can be involved in any number of capacities, from leading and outlining the whole project, to filling in gaps left by the author.

 Memoirs and autobiographies: We always hear about the importance of taking a step back to see the bigger picture.
 Well, this is all the more important for memoirs.
 No one is closer to your own life than you, and to turn your story into a compelling narrative often requires a more impartial contributor.
 Step right up, ghostwriters!
 And, of course, there is no ghostwritten memoir more popular than the celebrity kind — in fact, most celebrity memoir are actually written by a ghostwriter commissioned by publishers who know the marketing power of a recognizable name.

-Check out this article by acclaimed UK ghostwriter Katy Weitz, to learn more about what it’s like to work with a ghostwriter.
+Check out this article by acclaimed UK ghostwriter Katy Weitz, to learn more about what is ghostwriting and what it’s like to work with one.